abdullahshah5329/BudgetManger/README.md

   - then activate it with the following command: source env/bin/activate
   - to deactivate, type in the follwoign command: deactivate

-- ### Step 3: Once you do the above, run the following commands to have the web app running:
+- ### Step 3: Once you do the above, run the following commands to have the web app running
-  - this first step is to be done initially to create a new table: python init_db.py
+  - (table already exist) this first step is to be done initially to create a new table: python init_db.py
   - export FLASK_APP=myapp
   - export export FLASK_ENV=development

-- ### Step 4: When done step 3:
+- ### Step 4: When done step 3
   -  copy the URL and paste it into a browswer of your choosing